OpenHD/OpenHD_HT301_Driver/README.md

-# OpenHD HT301 Thermal Camera Driver
+# WIP OpenHD HT301 Thermal Camera Driver
 HT-301 thermal camera opencv python driver.

 It it a driver that can be used with OpenHD in order to not only stream the thermal cameras feed,